liampond/EgbertsTribometer/README.md

 # EgbertsTribometer
-This repo contains work done by Liam Pond and Albert Kalayil on the oleic acid project in the Nanotribology Lab in 2024.
-Supervised by Drs.
+This repo contains code to parse data collected by the custom tribometer in the Nanotribology Lab at the University of Calgary.
+Built by Liam Pond and Albert Kalayil and supervised by Drs.
 Philip Egberts, Vinay Saini, and Kasimuthumaniyan Subramanian.

+You can find the published results from this study at [https://doi.org/10.1016/j.wear.2025.205932](https://doi.org/10.1016/j.wear.2025.205932)

 ## Setup
 Note: The following commands are for Mac and Linux.
 Setup for Windows is slightly different.